CRMGB/async_download_files/README.md

         - python3.8 -m venv env
         - source env/bin/activate
         - pip list (to check it's working)

+    You can either way install dependencies with pip (as explained bellow) or just with the requirements file:
+        - pip install -r requirements.txt

     Another pip packages once the virtual env is installed:
         - pip install requests